Rust (programming language): 2012–2015: Evolution

-The years from 2012 to 2015 were marked by substantial changes to the Rust type system.
-Memory management through the ownership system was gradually consolidated and expanded.
-By 2013, the garbage collector was rarely used, and was removed in favor of the ownership system.
-Other features were removed in order to simplify the language, including typestates, the pure keyword, various specialized pointer types, and syntax support for channels.
+The following years were marked by substantial changes to the Rust type system.
+Memory management through the ownership system was gradually consolidated and expanded; by 2013, the garbage collector was rarely used, and was removed.
+Also removed were typestates, the pure keyword, various specialized pointer types, and syntax support for channels.

-According to Steve Klabnik, Rust was influenced during this period by developers coming from C++ (e.g., low-level performance of features), scripting languages (e.g., Cargo and package management), and functional programming (e.g., type systems development).
+According to Steve Klabnik, the language was influenced during this period by developers coming from C++ (e.g., low-level performance of features), scripting languages (e.g., Cargo and package management), and functional programming (e.g., the type system).

-Graydon Hoare stepped down from Rust in 2013.
+In 2013, Graydon Hoare stepped down from Rust.
 After Hoare's departure, it evolved organically under a federated governance structure, with a "core team" of initially six people, and around 30-40 developers total across various other teams.
-A Request for Comments (RFC) process for new language features was added in March 2014.
-The core team would grow to nine people by 2016 with over 1600 RFCs.
+In March 2014, a Request for Comments (RFC) process for new language features was added.
+By 2016, the core team would grow to nine people with over 1600 RFCs.

-According to Andrew Binstock for Dr. Dobb's Journal in January 2014, while Rust was "widely viewed as a remarkably elegant language", adoption slowed because it radically changed from version to version.
-Rust development at this time focused on finalizing features for version 1.0 so that it could begin promising backward compatibility.
+Development focused on finalizing features for version 1.0 (which would begin providing backward compatibility).
+According to Andrew Binstock writing for Dr. Dobb's Journal in January 2014, while Rust was "widely viewed as a remarkably elegant language", adoption slowed because it radically changed from version to version.

-Six years after Mozilla's sponsorship, Rust 1.0 was published and became the first stable release on May 15, 2015.
-A year after, the Rust compiler had accumulated over 1,400 contributors and there were over 5,000 third-party libraries published on the Rust package management website Crates.io.
+On May 15, 2015, Rust 1.0 became the first stable release.
+One year later, the compiler had accumulated at least 1,400 contributors, and there were at least 5,000 third-party libraries published on the package management website Crates.io.